Are you unhappy with how you look? Are the few extra pounds around your midsection stubbornly holding on? Do you want to

 If so, I would recommend that you look for what you’re lacking and make those into new habits.

 Doing so would give you the best chance of improving your metabolism.

 Water is an essential part of metabolic processes.
-Water distributes nutrients and removes toxins and waste from the body after the metabolic processes have finished.
+Water distributes nutrients and removes toxins ... all of which happens after the metabolic processes have finished.

 Without it, your metabolic rate slows.
-Therefore, consuming a minimum of 100 to 120 oz of water a day is a great starting point for helping to improve your metabolism!
+Therefore, consuming a minimum of 100 to 120 oz of water a day is a great starting point to improve your metabolism!

-As mentioned above, nutrition plays a big role in your metabolism.
+As I mentioned above, nutrition plays a big role in your metabolism.

 Consuming enough protein every day is very beneficial for healthy metabolic functions as well as other things.